-When TRBL, or our subsidiary charities, becomes aware of a concern or allegation of abuse, they will decide what will happen.
+When RBL, or our subsidiary charities, becomes aware of a concern or allegation of abuse, they will decide what will happen.

-They will, as required by law, inform the relevant statutory authorities where appropriate (including the Local Safeguarding Adults Board, Social Worker, the police, CQC etc.), as soon as possible and no longer than 24 hours or the next working day.
+This may include, as required by law, inform the relevant statutory authorities where appropriate (including the Local Safeguarding Adults Board, Social Worker, the police, CQC etc.), as soon as possible and no longer than 24 hours or the next working day.
 Significant incidents will also be reported to the Charity Commission.
 The Local Authority (or the police) will provide instructions about whether the matter should be investigated.

-6. Policy Ownership and Status
+7. Policy Ownership and Status